xjhow2025x/raspadinha2025/README.md

 ## 🌐 Environment Variables

-Set these in your Vercel dashboard or `.env` file:
+Set these in your Vercel dashboard or `config/.env` file:

 | Variable | Description | Required |
 |----------|-------------|----------|